 16. Reconnect with the spirit

 I still consider myself very Catholic, though I’ve only managed a couple of Masses in the last five years.
 I think sometimes, in the effort to be “cool” and religiously neutral, I miss out on fully experiencing my spirituality and finding and participating in the rituals that I find most soothing.
-I haven’t made the SMART version of this goal, but it’s something I need to determine in 2021.
+I haven’t made the SMART version of this goal, but it’s something I want to determine in 2021.

 17. Use the trial of YNAB